 The RYA Day Skipper theory course is delivered online.
 It involves about 40 hours of study with support provided by an experienced RYA Sail Boat Project instructor working on behalf of Navathome.com.
-You will receive a pack with course notes and to help you after the course a Day Skipper post course revision pack will be issued.
+You will receive a pack with course notes, including a very visual handbook you can keep and use to refresh your memory after the course.
 At the end there are two assessment papers – a General Assessment Paper (1.5 hours) and a Chartwork Assessment Paper (1.5 hours).

 £300 now £250 including all course materials – 2 x RYA training charts, almanac, theory book, plotter and dividers

 Book your theory with us and get £50* off your RYA Day Skipper practical course.